-- Line thickness, image resolution - Labels, font type & size - Number and size of major and minor ticks - Axes range (round numbers, fill the frame!), linear/log scale - Line style, symbols (type & size), color (cost!) - Give a key to symbols (either in plot or in caption) - Don't overload figures (too many different quantities) - Caption: Should give all the information needed to understand the figure, but is not a discussion (exceptions are possible; e.g. main results).
+- Line thickness, image resolution - Labels, font type & size

+- Depend on final size of figure! - Number and size of major and minor ticks - Axes range (round numbers, fill the frame!), linear/log scale - Line style, symbols (type & size), color (cost!) - Give a key to symbols (either in plot or in caption) - Don't overload figures (too many different quantities) - Caption: Should give all the information needed to understand the figure, but is not a discussion (exceptions are possible; e.g. main results).